 It is very good for mouth and gum disorders, such as mouth ulcers, pyorrhea, gingivitis, spongy gums and sore throats.

 On the skin, it is used with great success on boils, skin ulcers, bedsores, chapped and cracked skin, ringworm, weeping wounds, eczema and athlete’s foot.

 Furthermore, it is of great help to promote menstruation and for relieving painful periods.

 In vapor therapy, Myrrh Essential Oil can be useful with bronchitis, catarrh, colds and coughs.
 It is also great for enhancing spirituality and is most useful when meditating.

-In a blended massage oil or diluted in the bath, myrrh oil is great for bronchitis, catarrh, colds, coughs and infections, as well as the variety of female problems listed above.
+In a blended massage oil or diluted in the bath, myrrh oil is great for bronchitis, catarrh, colds, coughs and infections, as well as the female problems listed above.
 It also has a wonderful effect on the skin.

 It can be included when mixing a mouthwash for all dental infections.

 Myrrh oil can be used diluted on a cold compress for sores, skin care and wounds.

 When used in a cream or lotion, amazing results are achieved in the treatment of chronic wounds and ulcers.

 It accelerates wound healing and sorts out athlete’s foot, as well as weeping eczema.